 How do you know if you paid upfront mortgage insurance premium?
-Check the HUD-1 settlement statement you got at closing — the one-page sheet showing what you paid and what the home seller paid when you got your mortgage.
+Check the HUD-1 settlement statement you got at closing – the one-page sheet showing what you paid and what the home seller paid when you got your mortgage (be it as a standalone or through a Colorado Springs Mortgage Broker or similar service).
 If you have:

 - A Veterans Administration or USDA’s Rural Housing-guaranteed loan, the upfront fee will be labeled “funding fee” or “guarantee fee.”

 - An FHA loan, it’ll be listed as “upfront fee.”

 - Private mortgage insurance, an upfront fee is a “single premium,” and it’s likely labeled MIP (mortgage insurance premium).

 If you didn’t pay an upfront fee, you likely got a monthly payment policy.

 The purpose of any type of mortgage insurance is the same: To protect the lender in case you default on the loan.
 This is the case whether you went through mortgage broker Red Deer or through another service.

 The upside is that it’s a good deal for aspiring home owners.
 Many people, especially first-time buyers, can’t come up with big down payments.
 Mortgage insurance encourages lenders to give home loans to those who have the means to pay a mortgage, but lack the hefty down payment.
 Look here for information about mortgage rates from different mortgage lenders.

 If your adjusted gross income (AGI) is no more than $100,000 ($50,000 for married filing separately), and you took out the loan in 2007 or later, then you can take the mortgage insurance deduction as one of your itemized deductions on Schedule A. The mortgage must be for your primary residence or a second home that’s not a rental property.

 If your AGI is higher than $109,000 for couples ($54,500 for married filing separately), sorry, you’re out of luck.
 No deduction for you.